A Village Romeo and Juliet

 A Village Romeo and Juliet is an opera by Frederick Delius, the fourth of his six operas.
-The composer, with his wife Jelka, wrote the English-language libretto based on the novellla Romeo und Julia auf dem Dorfe by Swiss author Gottfried Keller from his collection Seldwyla Folks (Die Leute von Seldwyla).
+The composer, with his wife Jelka, wrote the English-language libretto based on the novella Romeo und Julia auf dem Dorfe by Swiss author Gottfried Keller from his collection Seldwyla Folks (Die Leute von Seldwyla).
 Keller was inspired by a newspaper notice about the suicide of a young couple; he then set the story in a Swiss village torn by a feud between two neighbouring families, similar to Shakespeare's Romeo and Juliet.

 Performance history

 The first performance was at the Komische Oper Berlin on 21 February 1907, as Romeo und Julia auf dem Dorfe.
 Thomas Beecham conducted the British premiere at the Royal Opera House, Covent Garden, in London on 22 February 1910.
 The US premiere was on 26 April 1972 in Washington, D.C.

 The New York City Opera (NYCO) staged the work in 1973 for the opera's New York City premiere with Richard T. Gill as Marti, June Angela as the child Vreli, Patricia Wells as the adult Vreli, John Stewart as Sali, David Holloway as the Dark Fiddler, and Thomas Jamerson, William Ledbetter and David Griffith as the Three Barge Men.
 In his review of the NYCO production, music critic Allen Hughes wrote, "This piece has had few productions in the 72 years of its existence, and the reasons for that are not hard to find.
 To begin, it is, essentially, two hours of mood music for orchestra with secondary parts for singers, and the orchestra envisioned by Delius was so vast as to be impractical for conventional opera presentation.
 Furthermore, the staging implications were such that they could not be realized adequately in a theater depending upon physical sets and for effects."

 While the opera has rarely been staged, the orchestral interlude between scenes 5 and 6, "The Walk to the Paradise Garden", is heard separately in concerts and has been recorded many times.